HOOLIGANISM

 “So after I decided, I prayed for a few minutes silently and got the blessings and then went up to the stage and announced my decision that St Peter’s College deserved the win and the trophy should be awarded to them.
 It was not a hard decision.
 I’m pleased I took the right decision at that moment.”

 Talking of addressing hooliganism, Fr.
 Travis said: “I like to call upon all the young ‘Old Boys’ who come to watch matches to behave responsibly.
-As much as they come to cheer their team, to enjoy the game, they should conduct themselves in a manner which is not a disturbance to others or to the players or not even to spoil others’ enjoyment.
-I have already taken steps to address this through the OBU and made a request from the Josephians.
-We want them to support the boys and at the same time they should be sporty.
+As much as they come to cheer their team, to enjoy the game, they should conduct themselves in a manner which is not a disturbance to others or the players or not even to spoil others’ enjoyment.
+I have already taken steps to address this through the OBU and requested the Josephians.
+We want them to support the boys and at the same time, they should be sporty.
 I hope other schools too will address this issue.”

 We interviewed the Warden of S. Thomas’ College, Mt Lavinia, Rev. Marc Billimoria to get his insight on the present situation of sport and the challenges faced by the schools.

-Rev. Billimoria said: “I don’t think administrators of school sport understand their role or the gravity of the situation.
+Rev. Billimoria said: “I don’t think administrators of school sports understand their role or the gravity of the situation.
 As an example, in school cricket, the recent decision to increase the number of fixtures to accommodate the teams which are gaining promotions put lot of stress on players and schools.
-If you look at it, students are now playing cricket on Monday, Tuesday and Friday and Saturday.
+If you look at it, students are now playing cricket on Monday, Tuesday, Friday and Saturday.
 I wonder when they are going to be in classes.

 “Before this decision, students used to play cricket traditionally on Fridays and Saturdays with a maximum 16 matches overall on the annual calendar, allowing them to study on other days.
 Now, with about 24 matches, including eight traditional fixtures, followed by 50-over encounters and a T-20 tournament, all together they play close to 40 matches for a 1st XI season – leaving them no room to continue their studies”.

-“We, might have to take a difficult decision, whether to be a part of these tournaments or not.
-Then the impact on the academic life of the children need to be assessed.
-Are we going to take part for the sake of the participation or to take part in traditional fixtures and trophy matches without being bothered about tournaments?
+“We might have to make a difficult decision, whether to be a part of these tournaments or not.
+Then the impact on the academic life of the children needs to be assessed.
+Are we going to take part for the sake of participation or to take part in traditional fixtures and trophy matches without being bothered about tournaments?
 However, absence from tournaments may deny the children an opportunity to represent the national age group teams”.

 “It is important to play with some of these lesser-known schools that come through tournaments, to give them exposure or an opportunity to show their talent.
 However, increasing eight more matches in the tournament makes life difficult for children.
 Where will students find time to study?
-It is a concern for us, we have appealed to the Education Minister, Schools Cricket Association to revoke their decision.
-We are not against having tournaments, it is good to have tournaments to assess the standard of cricket and schools cricket programme is one of the best in the world, but we seek for balance, and not go overboard”.
+It is a concern for us, and we have appealed to the Education Minister, and the Schools Cricket Association to revoke their decision.
+We are not against having tournaments, it is good to have tournaments to assess the standard of cricket and the school cricket programme is one of the best in the world, but we seek balance, and not go overboard”.

 “Also on the age group issue, the Schools Cricket Association said they are changing the age group of the tournament.
-In March, they sent a letter saying the tournament will be under 20, so we kept the students who can play, so they didn’t pursue their higher studies or looked for jobs.
-Also we got to know that in some other schools, students have decided to skip AL’s to play in the tournament, and represent their teams for one more time.
-Just one month prior to the tournament, the association sent another letter saying the tournament had been changed back to under 19 instead of under 20.
-They should have at least proceeded with the decision for this year and changed the tournament back to under 19s next year.
+In March, they sent a letter saying the tournament would be under 20, so we kept the students who could play, so they didn’t pursue their higher studies or look for jobs.
+Also, we got to know that in some other schools, students have decided to skip ALs to play in the tournament and represent their teams for one more time.
+Just one month before the tournament, the association sent another letter saying the tournament had been changed back to under 19 instead of under 20.
+They should have at least proceeded with the decision for this year and changed the tournament back to under-19s next year.
 Students are affected by this decision”.

-“Taking part in sport will be futile when at the end of the day school sports doesn’t benefit nor contributes positively to students.
-Tournaments should not be held for the benefits of sponsor, the associations or for the schools.
+“Taking part in sport will be futile when at the end of the day school sports don’t benefit nor contribute positively to students.
+Tournaments should not be held for the benefit of sponsors, associations or the schools.
 It should be ultimately beneficial to the boys who participate.
 Hope going forward, all stakeholders will keep this in mind when making their policy decisions.”

 “Boys need to enjoy sports and should not whine about defeat.
 Learn and do better next time.
 If we win, be gracious and humble.
 If these lessons are being taught within the school system then there wouldn’t be any hooligans out there”.